User Guide

 After adding a task to your targeted tag, you must have seen the cross beside the task description.
 So how do you mark the

 task as done once you have completed the task?
-Use taskdone
+Use taskdone followed by the index INDEX of the tag and

-the alphabetical index ALPHAINDEX
+the alphabetical index ALPHAINDEX to do the magic!

 Format: taskdone INDEX ALPHAINDEX